tailor-cms/ce-mux-video/README.md

 - Renders the captions track when provided
 - "Transcript" button links to the uploaded transcript
 - Resumes playback from the last reported position via `userState`
+- Emits `interaction` event with `{ currentTime, furthestTime }` on playback, throttled during playback and debounced on seek

 ## Development